varsqlinfo/varsql-page/docs/intro.md

 sidebar_position: 1
 ---

-# 소개
+# Introduction

-개발자나 DBA 가 언제 어디서나 db client 설치 없이 웹으로 손쉽게 DB에 접근 해서 작업을 할 수 있게 하고,  반복적으로 작업하는 테이블 명세서나 코드를 손쉬게 생성할 수 있고 DB의 접근을 중앙에서 관리 함으로해서 DB의 보안을 높이기 위해서 개발함.
+It is developed to allow developers and DBAs to easily access and work on the database via the web without installing a DB client.
+It also enables the easy creation of repetitive tasks such as table specifications or code, and enhances database security by centrally managing database access.

-## 지원 DATABASE
+## Supported Databases

-* H2
+- H2
-* MySQL
+- MySQL
-* MariaDB
+- MariaDB
-* Oracle
+- Oracle
-* SQL Server
+- SQL Server
-* PostgreSQL
+- PostgreSQL
-* CUBRID
+- CUBRID
-* Tibero
+- Tibero

-## 지원 브라우저
+## Supported Browsers

-* Chrome
+- Chrome
-* Edge
+- Edge
-* Firefox
+- Firefox
-* Opera
+- Opera